Understanding Self & Others

 This workshop will help people develop healthier attitudes and feelings toward food and weight.
 Topics covered include:body image, self-esteem, anger and assertion, perfectionism, and strategies for coping with stress.This workshop will help people develop healthier attitudes and feelings toward food and weight.
 Topics covered include:body image, self-esteem, anger and assertion, perfectionism, and strategies for coping with stress.

-Stop by the Center or call 541-346-3227 to register.
 Groups will close when full.
 However, new groups form each term and new members are always welcome.
 Groups and workshops are available ONLY to University of Oregon enrolled students and are provided at no charge.
 All groups and workshops meet at the Counseling Center, located on the second floor of the Health, Counseling, & Testing Building, unless noted otherwise.
 All groups and workshops are accessible to individuals with disabilities.
 Contact 541-346-3227 for accommodations.